Chart Color Schemes

 An assessment of population growth drivers in Glen Waverley - East reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Glen Waverley - East's population is 22,732 as of Nov 2025.
-This reflects an increase of 1,129 people since the 2021 Census, which reported a population of 21,603.
-The change is inferred from ABS estimated resident population of 22,689 in June 2024 and additional 79 validated new addresses since the Census date.
-This results in a density ratio of 2,481 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration.
+Glen Waverley - East's population was around 22,732 as of November 2025, reflecting an increase of 1,129 people since the 2021 Census.
+The population in 2021 was reported at 21,603.
+This change is inferred from ABS's estimated resident population of 22,689 in June 2024 and additional 79 validated new addresses since the Census date.
+The population density ratio was 2,481 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration primarily drove this growth.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation method.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on demographic trends, an above median population growth is projected, with the area expected to increase by 4,065 persons to 2041, recording a gain of 17.7% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, they used VIC State Government's Regional/LGA projections from 2023 with adjustments made via weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+By 2041, an above median population growth is projected, with the area expected to increase by 4,065 persons, reflecting a gain of 17.7% in total over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population